Andrew McCutchen Preview, Player Props: Pirates vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.

-- The Twins have a 3.89 team ERA that ranks eighth among all MLB pitching staffs.
+- The Twins have a 3.91 team ERA that ranks eighth across all league pitching staffs.

+- Keuchel (0-1) gets the start for the Twins, his third of the season.

-- In his most recent appearance on Sunday, the righty tossed six scoreless innings against the Philadelphia Phillies while surrendering two hits.
+- In his last time out on Friday, Aug.
+11, the left-hander tossed 1 2/3 innings against the Philadelphia Phillies, giving up six earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.